pickup icon

 There are few things more serene than laying on your back, in the dappled shade of a mature quaking aspen, listening to the quiet rustle of its bright green leaves in the summer breeze.
 This tree is as beautiful as they come; smooth light-gray bark, branches adorn with dangling, distinct male or female catkin flowers each spring, and iconically trembling leaves that shift into stunning golden hues each fall.

-• Plant type/canopy layer: large, deciduous tree
+• Plant type/canopy layer: deciduous, large tree

 • Size at maturity: 40-50' tall, 20-25' wide